Luca-Pozzi/pizza_chart/README.md

 The [`pizza_report.py`](./pizza_report.py) gathers data from the Excel file to generate a Markdown summary of relevant stats regarding our pizza days.

 See the last report in [`PIZZA_REPORT.md`](./PIZZA_REPORT.md).
+<br>To get a nicely formatted image from it, generate the Markdown report.
+Export it as HTML and add `<meta name="color-scheme" content="light dark" />` to the `<head>` tag for dark theme.
+Open the HTML with a browser and save it.

 ## Author
 * Luca :envelope: [luca6.pozzi@mail.polimi.it](mailto:luca6.pozzi@mail.polimi.it)